oas-tools/oas-tools/README.md

 ## 2. Use oas-tools

-Require the installed module in your app index file, just like:
+Require the installed module in your app's index file, just like:

 ```javascript
 var oasTools = require('oas-tools');